Leukodystrophies

 Pathology

-- Globoid cells — large, multinucleated macrophages (epithelioid histiocytes) containing undigested galactocerebroside → pathognomonic
+- Globoid cells — large multinucleated macrophages (PAS-positive) of microglial/hematogenous origin containing undigested galactocerebroside → pathognomonic

 - Severe loss of oligodendrocytes and myelin